dbrewster42/git1/README.md

 Submit a pull request for both the html-branch and the text-branch to be merged into master.
 Add your TA as a collaborator for both Pull Requests (PR).

 **Bonus Goals:
-* The instructions for the bonus functionality are another branch of this repo.
-Find those instructions

 3. Submit the exercise in <a href="https://bit.ly/3aKtYAC" target="_blank">TEKsystems Academy</a>